Norse qualify for Region 2 soccer tournament

-The Golden Norsemen qualified following a 0-0 double-overtime tie with Rich Mountain Community College Tuesday, Oct.
+The Golden Norsemen earned the berth following a 0-0 double-overtime tie with Rich Mountain Community College Tuesday, Oct.
 29.

+Murray State, which had been the top seed for the tournament that begins Saturday in Enid, was forced to forfeit its wins because of an ineligible player.

+That shook things up, with Rose State being bumped up to the No. 1 spot.

 The championship game will be at 1 p.m.
 Sunday.